wwsalmon/pomona-anthro-dept-site/README.md

     - footer.php, currently empty

 ## Usage
-1. Search for all instances of `sz-template-` and `sz_template_` and replace with your own prefix.
+1. Search for all instances of `panth-` and `panth_` and replace with your own prefix.
 Or don't, if you want to just keep them.

     Note: There are a few instances of `sz-` without `template` afterwards that should be left in; these are things like helper functions and libraries that I've written and included.